HDFGroup/hsds/docs/kubernetes_install_azure.md

     Note the public-ip (EXTERNAL-IP).
 This is where you can access the HSDS service externally.
 It may take some time for the EXTERNAL-IP to show up after the service deployment.
 For additional configuration options to handle SSL related scenarios please see: _frontdoor_install_azure.md_
     Additional reference for Azure Front Door <https://docs.microsoft.com/en-us/azure/frontdoor/>

+## Create Kubernetes ConfigMaps

+Kubernetes ConfigMaps are used to store settings that are specific to your HSDS deployment.

+Review the contents of **admin/config/config.yml** and create the file **admin/config/override.yml** for any keys where you don't wish to use the default value.
+Values that you will most certainly want to override are:

+- bucket_name # set to the name of the Azure Blob container you will be using
+- password_file # if you created the user-password secret, set this to the mount path of the secret ("/accounts/passwd.txt" as specified in the k8s_deployment yamls)
+- hsds_endpoint # set to "http://<EXTERNAL_IP>" where EXTERNAL_IP is the IP address returned by `$ kubectl get service`.
+If a DNS name will be mapped to this IP, that can be used instead.
+If HSDS will only be accessed within the Kubernetes cluster, you can use: <http://hsds.default.svc.cluster.local:5101>  instead.  (use the namespace name instead of "default" if HSDS is being deployed to a Kubernetes namespace).
+The hsds_endpoint value is used to return a reference back to the service in REST HATEAOS responses.

+Run the make_config map script to store the yaml settings as Kubernetes ConnfigMaps: `admin/kubernetes/k8s_make_configmap.sh`

+## Building HSDS image

+If you need to build and deploy a custom HSDS image (e.g. you have made changes to the HSDS code), first build and deploy the code to ACR as described in section "Building a docker image and deploying to ACR" below.
+Otherwise, the standard image from docker hub (<https://hub.docker.com/repository/docker/hdfgroup/hsds>) will be deployed.

+# Deploy HSDS to AKS

-4. Now we will deploy the HSDS containers.
-In **_k8s_deployment_azure.yml_**, customize the values for: env sections:
+Now we are ready to create the HSDS deployment

-    - HSDS_ENDPOINT (change to `http://public-ip` where pubic-ip is the EXTERNAL-IP from step 3 above)
+1. In **_k8s_deployment_azure.yml_**, make any desired changes:
-    - image: 'myacrname.azurecr.io/hsds:v1' to reflect the acr repository for deployment (for custom builds only).
+    - image: 'myacrname.azurecr.io/hsds:v1' to reflect the acr repository for deployment (for custom builds only)
+    - resource memory limits: change if defaults are not satisfactory
-5. Apply the deployment: `$ kubectl apply -f k8s_deployment_azure.yml`
+2. Apply the deployment: `$ kubectl apply -f k8s_deployment_azure.yml`
-6. Verify that the HSDS pod is running: `$ kubectl get pods` a pod with a name starting with hsds should be displayed with status as "Running".
+3. Verify that the HSDS pod is running: `$ kubectl get pods` a pod with a name starting with hsds should be displayed with status as "Running".
-7. Additional verification: Run (`$ kubectl describe pod hsds-xxxx`) and make sure everything looks OK
+4. Additional verification: Run (`$ kubectl describe pod hsds-xxxx`) and make sure everything looks OK
-8. To locally test that HSDS functioning
+5. To locally test that HSDS functioning
     - Create a forwarding port to the Kubernetes service `$ sudo kubectl port-forward hsds-1234 8080:5101` (use another port if 8080 is unavailable)
     - From a browser hit: <http://127.0.0.1:8080/about> and verify that "cluster_state" is "READY"
+6. If an external endpoint has been setup, try accessing HSDS through that endpoint

 ## Test the Deployment using Integration Test and Test Data